Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

     - Select the 3 dots near the table and select `New SQL script` and `DROP`.
 You can simply run the script and it will drop the table.

+**Note**:
+- This example use a dedicated SQL pool.
+For this project we will use the default built-in serverless SQL pool.
+It can be used by selecting the `built-in` pool in `Manage`, `SQL pools`.
-**Note**: The serverless SQL pool won't allow you to create persistent tables in the database, as it has no local storage.
+- The serverless SQL pool won't allow you to create persistent tables in the database, as it has no local storage.
 So, use `CREATE EXTERNAL TABLE AS SELECT` (CETAS) instead.
 CETAS is a parallel operation that creates external table metadata and exports the SELECT query results to a set of files in your storage account.
 Therefore, use an external table or a T-SQL view to create SQL tables in Synapse Built-in Serverless SQL pool.